 - Put together a spreadsheet of your models.

 - Input those models in Morningstar.
 (We like to use $100,000 for the model portfolio size.)

-Rebalancing is a key component of any solid asset allocation program.
+Rebalancing is a key component of any asset allocation program.
 It should be performed for every fee-based account and will become more time-consuming as you grow your fee-based business.
-Indeed, it's essential to develop a defined strategy for rebalancing model portfolios from the start.
+As such, it's essential to develop a defined strategy for rebalancing model portfolios from the start.

 It's also important to communicate the purpose of rebalancing to your clients and prospects—whether it is to improve performance, reduce risk, or both.
 And you'll want to set the expectation that regular rebalancing is part of your investment management process.

 Keep in mind that your rebalancing strategy doesn't need to be complicated.
 But a good rebalancing policy should specify: